NO LNG IN CHESTER!

 What is LNG?

 How is it used?
-A majority of the LNG is being shipped overseas to Europe.
+A majority of the LNG is being shipped overseas to Europe and China.
 Once shipped, it is used for industries, electricity, home heating and other uses.
+However, European activists and leaders like Svitlana Romanko from Ukraine and Lisa Badum from Germany visited Chester and are equally concerned about LNG export and import.
+Not only do they recognize LNG is a climate threat, they also recognize how LNG fuels Russian military violence.

 Why is LNG so hazardous?